SiliconLabs/peripheral_examples_simplicity_sdk/series2/gpio/switch_led_interrupt/readme.md

   ports A or B, or through EM4WU pins.
 Since the push buttons on the WSTK are connected to port D, they must be re-routed to an interrupt-capable port.
   For this example, jump pins 7 to pins 14 on the Expansion Header of the WSTK.
-- On the EFR32xG27, PB0 and LED0 share the same pin.
+- On the EFR32xG27 and EFR32xG29, PB0 and LED0 share the same pin.

 ## Peripherals used ##